codership/documentation/galeracluster/source/documentation/galera-parameters.rst

    "Default Value", "``PT30S``"
    "Dynamic", "No"
    "Initial Version", "2.0"

+The timeout after which an error is thrown if a primary view event is not seen when joining a new node into the cluster.
+This value is effective only if :ref:`pc.wait_prim <pc.wait_prim>` is set to ``TRUE``.

 The excerpt below is an example of how this Galera parameter might look in the configuration file: